Q0tzly/logi_code/README.md

 If you want know the syntax of one, should check documents.

 ## Samples
-The detail examples are the [examples](https://github.com/Q0tzly/logi_code/tree/main/examples)directory.
+The detail examples are the [examples](https://github.com/Q0tzly/logi_code/tree/main/examples) directory.

 ## Contribution
 When you find bug, issue the issue.